-The symptoms and progression vary depending on the type of neuromuscular disorder and the individual.
+The symptoms and progression vary depending on the and the individual.
 In this section, you can read about ways to manage some of the common physical concerns.

 Some people who have reduced mobility in their lower limbs may notice swelling (edema) in their legs and feet.
 Swelling can range from a minor discomfort to a more severe burning sensation.
 Left untreated, swelling can cause permanent damage to the veins, valves, and skin.